wandb/weave-mods/README.md

 A way to customize and enhance your GenAI dashboards.

 > [!Note]
-> This project is currently intended for use by W&B employee's.
-While we are open to PR's suggesting enhanced functionality from third parties, ultimately there will likely be a different interface for third party mods.
+> This project is currently intended for use by W&B employees.
+While we are open to third party PRs suggesting enhanced functionality, ultimately there will be a different interface for third party mods.

 ## Getting Started